 Venture debt typically includes warrant coverage allowing lenders to purchase equity at predetermined prices.
 Asset-heavy models can often negotiate lower warrant percentages due to collateral security.
 Aim for warrant coverage below 3% of the loan amount.

 Negotiate warrant exercise prices carefully.
-Use recent 409A valuations as starting points but consider future funding round impacts.
-Structure warrants to minimize dilution during high-growth periods.
+Use recent 409A valuations (an IRS-compliant company share price assessment) as starting points.
+Consider potential impacts of future funding rounds.

 Warrant Negotiation Points: